#575 - Aaahh!!! Real Monsters

 While the original game in the series tasked your paperboy (or girl) with surviving one week on the job, the sequel triples that, giving you "easy", "medium", and "hard" streets to conquer.
 Those also seem like complete misnomers to me because I have never survived a week on easy street.
 On any version of the game.
 It makes the original Paperboy look like "preschool" street.
 And that is partially because the BS factor has been significantly ramped up this time around.

 Paperboy might have seemed random at first, but there was clearly a pattern to those who looked closely enough.
 Each additional day would add more and more enemies and hazards, but 95% of the time they could be anticipated and avoided by taking the correct path with your bike.
 In fact, I would say every pattern and enemy type could be avoided if you react quickly enough, so long as you remember what you faced in previous days.
 I don't find that very rewarding or have much fun doing it, but the game is fair in some sense at least.
 With the sequel however I never felt like that was the case.
-It seems that any path you take (whether that's lawns, sidewalks, gutters or the middle of the street) is one death trap after another, waiting to kill you with with random attacks and unavoidable hazards that are impossible to anticipate.
+It seems that any path you take (whether that's lawns, sidewalks, gutters or the middle of the street) is one death trap after another, waiting to kill you with random attacks and unavoidable hazards that are impossible to anticipate.
 Now maybe that's because there's a bigger variety of them, or maybe they're just more unpredictable now, but I was never able to get into any sort of groove like I did with the first.
 And I feel like getting into that groove is an important aspect of this genre.
 You need to feel like you're getting better and mastering the gameplay for it to work.

 P2 also adds another "bonus area" at the end of each route.
 Once again it resembles an obstacle course, and has you hitting jumps and nailing targets for extra points.
 I thought the hit detection in this part absolutely abysmal in the original game, and it's only slightly better this time around.
 Luckily you are never penalized for failing, or I should say you don't lose lives.
 So, unless you're playing for high score, that at least lessens the blow of having to play this segment over and over again.
 I'll settle for boring and stupid as opposed to maddeningly frustrating.